chandan188/CE888-DSDN-Assignment2FinalReport/README.md

 Code for all the dataset Jupyter notebooks (Python) are listed below:

-bank_dataset_1.ipynb : The implementation using the Bank Marketing dataset breast_cancer_dataset_2.ipynb : The implementation using the Breast Cancer dataset creditcard_details_dataset_3.ipynb : The implementation using Credit Card Fraud Detection dataset
+bank_dataset_1.ipynb : The implementation using the Bank Marketing dataset

+breast_cancer_dataset_2.ipynb : The implementation using the Breast Cancer dataset

+creditcard_details_dataset_3.ipynb : The implementation using Credit Card Fraud Detection dataset

-Please find the Report.pdf for initial proposal of the project
+Please find the DS Report_Chandan_Das_2111429 for initial proposal of the project